Gloucester Poet Laureate

 John J. Ronan has published widely and won national honors for his poetry, including being named a National Endowment for the Arts Fellow.
 His latest book, Marrowbone Lane, appeared in January of 2009.

-Stephen Scotti was a renowned composer and musician and singer who also writes poetry.
+Stephen Scotti was a renowned composer and musician and singer who also wrote poetry.
 A resident of Gloucester for many years, he is especially known for his work setting American and Irish poems to music.

 Seascape Poems are important to a community that depends on the ocean for industry, art and leisure.
 The poets included here range from Rose DiMaria, whose father and husband were fishermen, to T. S. Eliot, whose Dry Salvages is about that shelf of rock off Cape Ann.

 Nancy Seidman was a frequent visitor to Cape Ann where her daughter, Kate Seidman, lives.

 Over a thousand Student Poets have participated in the Gloucester Lyceum's annual Poetry Without Paper competition and the work is among the best being written in Gloucester.
 The winners included here are: Cathy Cusumano, Kate Bresnahan, Andrew Bergeron, Heather Boudrow, Emma Chandler, Alexandra McKay, Samantha Turner, Kaitlin Nicolosi, Billy O'Donnell, Britany Diamondt, Erin McManus, Phoebe Weissblum, Kazira Slocum, Alexandra Lees, Lydia Anderson, Aidan Breen, Jordan Gentile, Meghaen Favazza, Lucina Fox, Jemma Johnson-Shoucair, Alessandra Moceri, and Katina Tibbetts.